symeta/dw-prototyping/README.md

 - the target data warehouse tiering job is completed in 4.626 seconds via athena, with data stored as parquet
 - the same job is completed in 5.489 seconds via athena, with data stored as csv
 - the same job is complted in 2 minutes via emr serverless hive application
+- athena query is easier to be orchestrated than emr serverless hive application

+As a result, it is recommended:
+- to use parquet to store data;
+- to leverage on athena as the data warehouse tiering engine from a performance perspective.

+Cost analysis TBW.

 ## appendix: DolphinScheduler pseudo cluster installation guidance